Receiving feedback doesn’t come naturally for most people.

 Fortunately, there are ways around these triggers.
 And if a triggered reaction has already caused feedback to be blocked, there’s still a chance to rectify the situation by scheduling a second feedback session.
 And this time, you will approach it prepared.

-If you feel that you need more guidance on how to avoid the discussed types of feedback triggers, I believe I can help you build on your leadership strengths.
-If you’d like to learn more about how I have helped people transform their leadership skills through coaching techniques and highly-personalized programs, connect with me.
+If you need more guidance on avoiding the discussed types of feedback triggers, I believe I can help you build on your leadership strengths.
+Connect with me if you’d like to learn more about how I have helped people transform their leadership skills through coaching techniques and highly personalized programs. https://calendly.com/inscapegreg/blog-appointment

-Enjoyed this article: Here are 3 more to help advance your leadership success:
+Enjoyed this article.
+Here are three more to help advance your leadership success:

 4 way to connect, influence and lead better